WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 12. What is REPL in Node.js?

 - REPL stands for Read, Evaluate , Print and Loop ; it's an interactive environment for executing Node.js code and debugging.

+## 13. How to import a module in Node.js?

+- Use the 'require()' function to import external modules, storing the result in a variable for use in the application.